Baron Davis

 Baron Walter Louis Davis (born April 13, 1979) is an American former professional basketball player who is a television host and sports analyst.
 He was a two-time NBA All-Star, made the All-NBA Third Team in 2004, and twice led the NBA in steals.
 He was drafted with the third overall pick in the 1999 NBA draft by the Charlotte Hornets.
-He also played in the NBA for the New Orleans Hornets, Golden State Warriors, Los Angeles Clippers, Cleveland Cavaliers and New York Knicks.
+He also played in the NBA for the New Orleans Hornets, Golden State Warriors, Los Angeles Clippers, Cleveland Cavaliers, and New York Knicks.
 Davis played college basketball for the UCLA Bruins, earning All-American honors before turning professional after his sophomore year.
 He was a star high school player while at Crossroads School.
 Davis holds the NBA's career playoff record for steals per game with an average of 2.28 over 50 games.

 Early life

 Davis was born in Los Angeles and grew up in the South Central area.
 His grandmother and guardian, Lela Nicholson, was instrumental in pushing him to play basketball.
-With her encouragement, he eventually enrolled at Crossroads School, a prestigious private school in Santa Monica.
+With her encouragement, he eventually enrolled at Crossroads School, a private school in Santa Monica.

-As a senior at Crossroads, Davis led his team to the championship of The Beach Ball Classic tournament in Myrtle Beach, South Carolina, over perennial prep powerhouse Simon Gratz High School (Philadelphia, Pennsylvania), while earning MVP honors and a spot on the All-Tournament team along with future St. John's standout Erick Barkley at that prestigious event.
+As a senior at Crossroads, Davis led his team to the championship of The Beach Ball Classic tournament in Myrtle Beach, South Carolina, over perennial prep powerhouse Simon Gratz High School (Philadelphia, Pennsylvania), while earning MVP honors and a spot on the All-Tournament team along with future St. John's standout Erick Barkley at that event.
 That year, Davis was also named Gatorade National Player of the Year and a Parade All-American.
-He was also selected to play in the prestigious McDonald's All-American High School Basketball Game in Colorado Springs in 1997, playing with future NBA players Elton Brand, Shane Battier, Larry Hughes and Ron Artest.
+He was also selected to play in the McDonald's All-American Gamein Colorado Springs in 1997, playing with future NBA players Elton Brand, Shane Battier, Larry Hughes and Ron Artest.